Halfway House vs. Sober Living Homes: Understanding the Key Differences

 So, let’s dive in and explore what you need to know.

-Does Insurance Cover Sober Living?
+Does Insurance Cover Sober Living Apartments?

-Now, that’s the million-dollar question: does insurance cover sober living?
-Well, the answer isn’t as straightforward as we’d like.
+The answer isn’t as straightforward as we’d like.
 You see, many insurance companies do acknowledge the significance of sober living in the recovery journey.
 However, there are nuances.

 At Sober Apartment Living (SAL), we’re committed to making this choice affordable.
-Both of our locations in Scottsdale, AZ, and Wheat Ridge, CO offer competitive pricing to make it easier on the residents – and our sober apartments come fully furnished with utilities and even WiFi.
+Both of our locations in Scottsdale, AZ, and Wheat Ridge, CO, offer competitive pricing to make it easier on the residents, and our sober apartments come fully furnished with utilities and even WiFi.

 If monthly payments are creating a financial burden, many sober living communities work with their residents to establish a steady form of income through stable employment.

-Need help finding a job or managing your finances?
-SAL offers some great resources to equip all residents with the tools they need for success.
-Between career & money management workshops, job coaching, and even transportation, we’ve got your back!
+SAL offers some great sober living resources to equip all residents with the tools they need for success.
+Between career and money management workshops, job coaching, and even transportation, we’ve got your back!

 Ready to Take the Plunge?